JRoarVS/IDSCAN/README.md

 The "CAN_Car_Hacking_CNN_LSTM.ipynb" uses a modified version of Car Hacking Dataset.
 I only have the normal sequences generated.
 Can be downloaded from here: https://drive.google.com/file/d/1KwAe06Fblr5ZVrreEc1ZxKnLbD_-MueD/view?usp=sharing

+I have included the subaru forester dbc for decoding CAN messages.